Impact Fee Study

 In mid-2017, the City Council adopted Portland's Plan 2030, a new comprehensive plan designed to guide the city’s growth and change over the next ten years.
 Among the plan’s recommendations is a strong commitment to exploring new ways of funding our critical facilities and services, particularly as they are used by a growing number of residents, workers, and visitors.

 The revenue necessary to build city facilities and provide essential services is generated through a variety of mechanisms – including property taxes, state and federal aid, and outside grants.
 Portland’s Plan recognizes the possibility of another element in this equation – a systematic means of assessing capital costs when it comes to new growth.
-This idea is premised on the concept that when development occurs it can bring many benefits, but it also affects the existing infrastructure around it by adding more cars, bikes, and pedestrians to the streets, increasing sewer and stormwater flows into the city’s systems, and infusing additional visitors into the city’s parks and open spaces.
+This idea is premised on the concept that when development occurs it can bring many benefits, but it also affects the existing infrastructure around it by adding more cars, bikes, and pedestrians to the streets, increasing sewer flows into the city’s systems, and infusing additional visitors into the city’s parks and open spaces.

 WHAT ARE IMPACT FEES?